nrepl/drawbridge/README.md

 ## License

-Copyright © 2012 Chas Emerick and other contributors.
+Copyright © 2012-2018 Chas Emerick, Bozhidar Batsov and other contributors.

 Distributed under the Eclipse Public License, the same as Clojure.